 Points against BREXIT

-- The great Winston Churchill wrote a book title “Europe Unite”.
+- The great Winston Churchill wrote a book titled “Europe Unite”.

 - 56% of Britain exports are to the EU, – don’t BREXIT.